goungoun/coursera-note-tensorflow/02_Launching_into_Machine_Learning/README.md

 - This property to extending to unseen example is called generalization.
 And it's essential to ML model.

 ## Loss function
-- Goal: Quantify model performance to figure out better model
+- Quantify model performance to figure out better model
 - SUM: The sum of singned error cancles each other out!
 - MSE(Mean Squared Error) : Hard to interprete. the bigger the MSE the worse the quality of the predictions
 - RMSE(Root mean square) : Use Euclidian norm -> L2